raimo/ruksi-leap-ror/LOGBOOK.md

   Coloring of fingers should be controllable but I'll leave it as a feature for later date.
 - A real shadow hand puppet app would require more 3D stuff e.g. a wall where the shadow would be cast from hands, but I don't now have the time to do it, I'll just make this as good as I can.
 Maybe add cropping.

+Sunday, 18:05
+- I'm done for this for now, gotta jump on my next project.